 After the United Nations authorized military intervention in the North African country in March 2011 to protect anti-government protesters from a violent crackdown by Muammar Gaddafi’s regime, Britain, France and the United States intervened to disrupt its ability to target civilians.
 Airstrikes and special forces operations during the next six months helped the country’s armed opposition headquartered in the eastern city of Benghazi advance on Tripoli.
 Gaddafi was finally killed in October.

 American participation in the mission was initially limited except for a one day blitzkrieg.
-United States Air Force and Navy operations virtually disabled Libyan air defenses and destroyed many of its airfields in less than twenty-four hours.
+United States Air Force and Navy operations virtually disabled Libyan air defenses and destroyed many of its airfields in less than 24 hours.
 Then it was up to the British and French to take the lead, the very nations that had pushed for the intervention despite American reluctance to be engulfed in yet another conflict in the Muslim world.

 The United States continued to fly about a quarter of all air missions over Libya, including refueling and intelligence sorties, while unmanned drone planes struck a number of targets.
 American fighter jets weren’t particularly involved after the first days of the intervention, much to the chagrin of the European allies.